faizallmaullana/lsp-kasir--fe/src/api-spec/report_api.md

 ## Notes
 - These endpoints currently perform in-memory filtering on paginated results; for large datasets, consider DB-side date range queries.
 - Timestamps are ISO 8601 strings.
+- Top items are capped at 5 and sorted by quantity sold (desc) then revenue (desc).